top of page

 Maughans instantaneous water heater

 There were some early and highly inefficient experiments with them in the 1890s.
-In 1929, Stiebel-Elton invented the first electric tankless water heater, which made the system more easily available.
-However, the gas-powered models were more efficient, and were the ones that people bought and used, which became more popular.
+In 1929, Stiebel-Elton invented the first electric tankless water heater, which made the system more readily available.

 Now Let's Go Through The Water Heater Timeline